jonmak08/front-end-training/src/pages/guide/git/glossary.md

 ## Master

 The default development branch.
-Whenever you create a git repository, a branch named "master" is created, and becomes the active branch.
+Whenever you create a Git repository, a branch named "master" is created, and becomes the active branch.

 </article>